 Managing your payment

-You need to tell us when your circumstances change, for example before you sell the property you used as security for your loan.
+You must tell us if your circumstances change in case they impact your loan.
+For example, you must tell us if you sell the property you used as security for the loan.

 If you don’t tell us when changes happen, you may be doing the wrong thing.

 How and when to tell us